Fine Art

 Genus: Corydoras

-The three stripe corydoras (Corydoras trilineatus), leopard catfish, or three line catfish is a tropical freshwater fish belonging to the Corydoradinae sub-family of the Callichthyidae family.
-It originates in inland waters in South America, and is found in the central Amazon River basin in Brazil and Colombia, Peruvian Amazon and coastal rivers in Suriname.
-It was originally described by Edward Drinker Cope in 1872.
+The three stripe corydoras (Corydoras trilineatus), leopard catfish, false julii corydoras, or three line catfish is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
+It originates in inland waters in South America, and is found in the central Amazon River basin in Brazil and Colombia, Peruvian [Amazon and coastal rivers in Suriname.[citation needed]

-The fish will grow in length up to 2.5 inches (6.1 centimeters).
-It lives in a tropical climate in water with a 6.0–8.0 pH, a water hardness of 5–19 dGH, and a temperature range of 72–79 °F (22–26 °C).
+The fish will grow in length up to 2.5 inches (64 mm) It lives in a tropical climate in water with a 6.0–8.0 pH, a water hardness of 5–19 dGH, and a temperature range of 72 to 79 °F (22 to 26 °C).
 It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.
-The female holds 2-4 eggs between her pelvic fins, where the male fertilizes them for about 30 seconds.
+The female holds two to four eggs between her pelvic fins, where the male fertilizes them for about 30 seconds.
 Only then does the female swim to a suitable spot, where she attaches the very sticky eggs.
-The pair repeats this process until about 100 eggs have been fertilized and attached.
+The pair repeats this process until about 100 eggs have been fertilized and attached.[citation needed]

-The threestripe corydoras is of commercial importance in the aquarium trade industry.
-It is often mistakenly sold as Corydoras julii since C. julii also has a horizontal strip running along the sides of its body.
+The three-stripe corydoras is of commercial importance in the aquarium trade industry.
+It is often mistakenly sold as Corydoras julii since C. julii also has a horizontal stripe running along the sides of its body.
 The distinct difference between C. trilineatus and C. julii is in their markings.
-The hardier and more adaptable C. trilineatus has reticulations, while C. julli is distinguished by its "leopard" spots, although there is also a spotted form of C. trilineatus.
-They are best differenciated by the stripes on the side.
-In C. trilineatus, the stripes are much more pronounced and solid than in C. julii.
+The hardier and more adaptable C. trilineatus has reticulations, while C. julii is distinguished by its "leopard" spots, although there is also a spotted form of C. trilineatus.
+They are best differentiated by the stripes on the side.
+In C. trilineatus, the stripes are much more pronounced and solid than in C. julii.[citation needed]

 References